-Jim: –high school and our other two or three are in college or beyond.
-How do you come back around and maybe have some discussions with your late teen kids or maybe even your early adult children to say, “Okay, we gotta talk this through, ’cause I may have done some things that did not help you as a parent.”
+Jim: And our other two or three are in college or beyond.
+How do you come back around and maybe have some discussions with your late teen kids or maybe even your early adult children to say, okay, we got to talk this through cause I may have done some things that did not help you as a parent?

-Kay: Oh, I love that question, because I think every Christian parent should be growing enough where they can look back and have regrets about their parenting, ’cause the first one’s a crash test dummy.
-We don’t know what—
+Kay: Oh, I love that question because I think every Christian parent should be growing enough where they can look back and have regrets about their parenting because the first one’s a crash test dummy, we don’t know what’s so true.

 John: Sorry to all the firstborns out there.